 HDL of greater than 35 mg/dL (less than 35 mg/dL puts your teen at higher risk

 children and teens (ages 2 to 19) have families with high cholesterol or early heart

 disease.
 In these cases, the National Heart Lung and Blood Institute advises these

 110 to 129 mg/dL

 200 mg/dL or greater

 high cholesterol in your child or teen

-the results of your child’s lipid tests are abnormal, your child’s doctor will work with
+the results of your child’s lipid tests are abnormal, your child’s doctor will work

 you to create a treatment plan.
 Most children and teens will not need medicine.
 A

-healthy diet, weight loss, and more physical activity may bring your child’s blood lipid
+healthy diet, weight loss, and more physical activity may bring your child’s blood

 levels to normal.
 The doctor will track lipid levels and help your child make lifestyle